 - (a) a transfer of Shares from a Shareholder to another existing Shareholder, which may be enacted by either (i) each Shareholder completing a transfer form (which is available from the Administrator on request) and providing this to the Administrator by fax or electronic means with an original to follow or else (ii) by the transferor only submitting the required transfer instruction message via an Approved Clearing System; and - (b) a transfer of shares from an existing Shareholder to a new Shareholder, in which event the existing Shareholder must contact the Administrator.
-The transferor will be required to complete a transfer form (which is available from the Administrator).
-The transferee will also be required to complete the transfer form together with an Application Form and to provide these to the Administrator by fax or electronic means with an original to follow together with all supporting documentation, including all relevant anti-money laundering documentation.
+The transferor will be required to complete a transfer form (which is available from the Administrator) and to send this to the Administrator by post, fax or electronic means together with all supporting documentation, including all relevant anti-money laundering documentation.
+Prior to completing the transfer form, the transferee will also be required to set up an account with the Administrator, as set out in the section "Application for Shares".
 The transferee must meet the requirements for holding Shares of a particular Class as outlined in this Prospectus.
 A Preliminary Charge will not be payable on a transfer.

 Shareholders may not transfer, assign or encumber Shares except as otherwise permitted in the Constitution.
 Transfers of Shares to U.S. Persons are prohibited.
 The transferor shall be deemed to remain the holder of the Shares until the name of the transferee is entered in the register of members in respect thereof.
-The Company, the Manager or its delegate may decline to register any transfer of Shares if: (i) in consequence of such transfer the transferor or transferee would hold less than the Minimum Holding; (ii) the transfer would, in the Company, the Manager or its delegate's discretion, otherwise infringe the restrictions on holding Shares outlined in this Prospectus; or (iii) if a transfer form is being used, the transfer form is not deposited at the registered office of the Company or at such other place as the Manager may reasonably require together with such other evidence as the Manager may reasonably require to evidence the right of the transferor to make the transfer.
+The Company, the Manager or its delegate may decline to register any transfer of Shares if: (i) in consequence of such transfer the transferor or transferee would hold less than the Minimum Holding; (ii) the transfer would, in the Company, the Manager or its delegate's discretion, otherwise infringe the restrictions on holding Shares outlined in this Prospectus; or (iii) if a transfer form is being used, the transfer form is not deposited at the registered office of the Company or at such other place as the Manager may reasonably require to evidence the right of the transferor to make the transfer.